 3. Plumosa (Asparagus setaceus)

-- Average size: 10 to 20 feet high
+- Average size: 10 to 20 feet in height

 - Key features: Delicate, soft, bright green leaves